Pumpkin and Brown Rice Flour Dog Treats

-It didn’t take long before Stella & Milo were requesting that I make the new guy some treats, and they suggested the Homemade Pumpkin & Brown Rice Flour Dog Treats might be just the thing to make Dennis forget all about his previous cares and worries.
+It didn’t take long before Stella & Milo were requesting that I make the new guy some treats, and they suggested the Homemade Pumpkin and Brown Rice Flour Dog Treats might be just the thing to make Dennis forget all about his previous cares and worries.

-The good thing about using pumpkin is its stomach soothing properties are ideal for a dog whose sensitivities you don’t quite know yet.
+The good thing about using pumpkin is its stomach-soothing properties are ideal for a dog whose sensitivities you don’t quite know yet.